 - Granted

-The Board granted service connection for a stroke, finding it at least as likely as not that the Veteran's stroke was proximately due to his service-connected hypertension.
+The Board has granted secondary service connection for the Veteran's residuals of a stroke, finding that it is related to his service-connected hypertension.

 We are not the VA.
 Veterans’ Rights is an independent resource built for veterans.
 We are not the U.S. Department of Veterans Affairs, not part of the government, and not endorsed by any government agency.